ruby/ruby-bench/README.md

 * **`--category ractor`** - Runs both regular benchmarks marked with `ractor: true` in `benchmarks.yml` AND all benchmarks from the `benchmarks-ractor` directory.
-The `harness-ractor` harness is used for both types of benchmark.
+The `ractor` harness is used for both types of benchmark.

 * **`--category ractor-only`** - Runs ONLY benchmarks from the `benchmarks-ractor` directory, ignoring regular benchmarks even if they are marked with `ractor: true`.
-This category also automatically uses the `harness-ractor` harness.
+This category also automatically uses the `ractor` harness.

 ### Directory Structure

 The `benchmarks-ractor/` directory sits at the same level as the main `benchmarks` directory, and contains Ractor-specific benchmark implementations that are designed to test Ractor functionality.
-They are not intended to be used with any harness except `harness-ractor`.
+They are not intended to be used with any harness except `ractor`.

 ### Usage Examples